| |

 system classically.
 This boundary technique is available for all the quantum

 methods, with some limits for ab initio calculations.
+Customize and Extend HyperChem with the Chemist's Developer

 Kit